kotlin-hands-on/hands-on/Introduction to Coroutines/06_StructuredConcurrency.md

 That's also possible to start a new coroutine from the global scope by saying `GlobalScope.async` or `GlobalScope.launch`.
 That will create a top-level "independent" coroutine.

-The mechanism providing structure of coroutines is called "structured concurrency".
+The mechanism providing the structure of coroutines is called "structured concurrency".
-What benefits does the structured concurrency bring in comparison with global scopes?
+Let's see what benefits does the structured concurrency bring in comparison with global scopes:

-The scope is generally responsible for children coroutines, and their lifetime is attached to the lifetime of the scope.
+* The scope is generally responsible for children coroutines, and their lifetime is attached to the lifetime of the scope.
-The scope can automatically cancel children coroutines if something goes wrong or, if the user simply changes her mind and decides to revoke the operation.
+* The scope can automatically cancel children coroutines if something goes wrong or if the user simply changes her mind and decides to revoke the operation.
-The scope automatically waits for completion of all the children coroutines.
+* The scope automatically waits for completion of all the children coroutines.
 Therefore, if the scope corresponds to a coroutine, then the parent coroutine does not complete until all the coroutines launched in its scope complete.

 When using `GlobalScope.async` we don't have the structure that binds several coroutines to a smaller scope.
-The coroutines started from global scope are all independent; their lifetime is only limited by the lifetime of the whole application.
+The coroutines started from the global scope are all independent; their lifetime is limited only by the lifetime of the whole application.
 You can store the reference to the coroutine started from the global scope and wait for its completion or cancel it explicitly, but it won't happen automatically as with the structured ones.